Tom-PIT/Connected.Docs/en/Logistics/Documents/Disassemblies.md

 Use a Disassembly when you receive or store sets (bundled materials) but need to consume or sell their components separately.
 Publishing a Disassembly reduces the set’s stock and increases the stock of its parts according to the structure defined on the set.

-In order to create a disassembly, we need to first define a set structure in the **[Sets](../../Assets/CodeLists/Sets.md)** code list.

 > [!TIP]
 > For a full demonstration, see the **[Disassemblies](https://www.youtube.com/watch?v=0BWXVj_RUlY)** video tutorial.

 > [!NOTE]
-> Disassembly affects inventory on publish: parts become available and the set quantity decreases accordingly.
+> - Disassembly affects inventory on publish: parts become available and the set quantity decreases accordingly.
+> - In order to create a disassembly, we need to first define a set structure in the **[Sets](../../Assets/CodeLists/Sets.md)** code list.

+To access **Disassemblies**, go to **Logistics / Documents / Disassemblies** in the [navigation](../../Common/UI/Navigation.md).

 ### Example scenario